Puṉuku Tjukurpa

 About

-Punuku Tjukurpa includes 88 punu objects, alongside sculptural works, 2D pieces and specially produced audio and video footage.
-Pieces in Punuku Tjukurpa include works made by three generations of artists for whom the tradition of wood carving and painting has been passed down.
+Punuku Tjukurpa included 88 punu objects, alongside sculptural works, 2D pieces and specially produced audio and video footage.
+Pieces in Punuku Tjukurpa included works made by three generations of artists for whom the tradition of wood carving and painting has been passed down.
 Artists have shared the teaching of stories that inform the intricate designs and markings incorporated onto the objects.
 The title of the exhibition, Punuku Tjukurpa, describes the story and the Law behind these works.

 “Ka punu nganampa tjuta palya ananyi tjana nyakuntjaku.
 Wiru nyangatja.
 Tjana nyakula kulilpai alatji palyalpai munu memory tjuta ngananana Kanyilpai